kinjaljha/BasicCreditCardService/README.md

 - Two classes **Transaction** and **TransactionMapper** in _handlers_
     - Each class properties are protected
     - For TransactionMapper functions add, charge and credit methods, async await is used to maintain synchronous flow for future API additions.
-- Map is used to maintain user transactions.
+- Map is used to maintain user transactions
     - Map cannot be used directly from anywhere, it can be used only by TransactionMapper getter
 - _Utils_ include the helper functions like file read, luhn10 algorithm, etc
 - _types.js_ include the enums and constants for one place future updatations